tariqfarahteh/QExpressProj/README.md

 Ideally the database information needs to be configurable either as environment variables or in a properties file.

+## How to start the Shipment application

+ 1. Clone this repository `git clone https://github.com/tariqfarahteh/QExpressProj.git`
+ 2. Run `mvn clean install tomcat7:run` to build and start the application
+ 3. To check that your application is running enter url <http://localhost:9090>

 # DB Structure:

 A shipment contains header and details Tables